browserengineering/book/book/animations.md

 Grouping Commands
 =================

-Right now, every paint command it put in its own layer.
-But layers are
-expensive: each of them allocates a surface, and each of those allocates and holds on to GPU memory.
+Right now, every paint command it put in its own composited layer.
+But composited layers are expensive: each of them allocates a surface, and each of those allocates and holds on to GPU memory.
 GPU memory is limited, and we want to use less of it when possible.
-To that end, we'd like to use fewer layers.
+To that end, we'd like to use fewer composited layers.

-The simplest thing we can do is: put two paint commands into the same composited layer if they have the exact same set of ancestor effects.
-This will be determined by the `can_merge` method on `CompositedLayer`s.
+The simplest thing we can do is put paint commands into the same composited layer if they have the exact same set of ancestor effects.
+This  condition will be determined by the `can_merge` method on `CompositedLayer`s.

-To make it easy to access those ancestor visual effects, let's add parent pointers to our display tree:
+Let's implement that.
+But first, to make it easy to access those ancestor visual effects and compare them, add parent pointers to our display list tree:

 ``` {.python}
 def add_parent_pointers(nodes, parent=None):